Thousands of Denver public school teachers go on strike in fight for higher pay

-The Denver School District has hired hundreds of substitute teacher to keep classrooms open for 92,000 students in the district.
+The Denver School District has hired hundreds of substitute teachers to keep classrooms open for the district’s 92,000 students.

-The union is proposing a $28.5 million in teacher compensation while the school district’s latest offer came to $23.3 million.
+The union is proposing $28.5 million in teacher compensation while the school district’s latest offer came to nearly $25 million.
 Union representatives say the district’s offer ties raises to bonuses and credits for teachers who further their education or work in high-poverty schools.

 “We feel like it’s been a game they’ve been playing with us for months,” said Davis.